MickJamesGit/MickJamesGit/README.md

 Hi, I'm Michael 👋

-Frontend developer building React and Next.js applications with a focus on interactive UI systems and full-stack features.
+Software Engineer (Full Stack) building React and Next.js applications with a focus on interactive UI systems and full-stack features.

 ## Skills